whtmst/Akkio_Consume_Helper/README.md

 **Display Settings**
 - **Show Tooltips**: Enable/disable detailed tooltips on buff icons
 - **Hover to Show**: Make frame visible only when hovering over it
+  - **Stability**: Enhanced with robust state management to prevent getting stuck
+  - **Debug Support**: Use `/actdebug` to diagnose hover issues, `/acthoverfix` for emergency reset
 - **Lock Frame**: Hide background and prevent dragging for minimal UI
+  - **Position Persistence**: Frame position is automatically saved when dragging
+  - **Lock Preservation**: When locked, frame remembers and restores its custom position
+  - **Reload Safety**: Position persists through UI reloads and game restarts

 ## Usage